Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: Abstract

 \section{Abstract}

 $W$-graph refers to a general class of random graph models that can be seen as a random graph limit.
 It is characterized by both its graphon function and its motif frequencies.
-The stochastic block model is a special case of $W$-graph where the graphon function is block-wise constant.
-In this paper, we propose a variational Bayes approach to estimate the $W$-graph as an average of stochastic block models with increasing number of blocks.
-We derive a variational Bayes algorithm and the corresponding variational weights for model averaging.
+In this paper, { relying on an existing variational Bayes algorithm for the stochastic block models along with the corresponding weights for model averaging, we derive an estimate of the graphon function as an average of stochastic block models with increasing number of blocks}.
 In the same framework, we derive the variational posterior frequency of any motif.
-A simulation study and an illustration on a social network complete our work.
+A simulation study and an illustration on a social network complete our work. \keywords{Bayesian model averaging \and graphon \and network \and network motif \and stochastic block model \and $W$-graph} \subclass{62F15 \and 62G05}